mars-research/atc24-artifact/README.md

-# ATC'24 Artifact Evaluation
+# Artifact Evaluation for _Opportunities and Limitations of Modern Hardware Isolation Mechanisms_

+Thank you for your time and picking our paper for the artifact evaluation.

+This documentation contains steps necessary to reproduce the artifacts for our paper titled **Opportunities and Limitations of Modern Hardware Isolation Mechanisms**.

 ## Overview

+The general steps include:

+1. Prepare hardware
+1. Set up SPEC
+1. Run experiments
+1. Verify results

+## 1. Prepare hardware

-We provide SSH access to the following machines to run our experiments:
+We use the following machines to run our experiments:

 - `x86-64`: Framework Laptop 13
     - Intel Core i7-1165G7